GENIVI/ionas-hmi/README.txt

    - Artop: https://www.artop.org/containers/artop-sdk-update-site-4.2/

 d) Open "Help > Install New Software..." and press "Add...".
    Enter the location of the IoNAS update site (will be provided here).
    Select the following features:
     - Franca-AUTOSAR Interface Translation
     - Franca-AUTOSAR Interface Translation UI Selecting the Source-feature is optional.

-e) Complete the installation process.
-The installation will
+e) During the installation process, you will have to accept the license agreement for the use of the binary converter plug-in.
+The license is issued by Fraunhofer-Gesellschaft.
+The license can be reviewed in Eclipse's "Review Licenses" dialog.

-    automagically download the required packages from the software sites specified in step (c).
+f) Complete the installation process.
+The installation will automagically download the required packages from the software sites specified in step (c).

 3.2 Custom Installation